dkaslovsky/textnote/README.md

 textnote is intentionally simple to use and supports two commands: `open` for creating/opening notes and `archive` for consolidating notes into monthly archive files.

 ### **open**
-The `open` command will open a specified note in an editor, creating it first if it does not exist.
+The `open` command will open a dated note in an editor, creating it first if it does not exist.

 Opening or creating a note for the current day is the default action.
 Simply run the root command to open or create a note for the current day: